top of page

 If you're uncertain about your situation or lack comprehensive evidence, consider consulting:

-• An experienced planning consultant who can assess the works and provide strategic guidance
+• An experienced planning consultant who can assess the works and provide strategic guidance.

-• A solicitor specialising in planning law who can help prepare affidavits or statutory declarations
+• A solicitor specialising in planning law who can help prepare affidavits or statutory declarations.

-Professional support is particularly valuable if your property is in a conservation area, Area of Outstanding Natural Beauty (AONB), or adjacent to a listed building.
+Professional support is particularly valuable if your property is in a conservation area, an Area of Outstanding Natural Beauty (AONB), or adjacent to a listed building.

 Frequently Asked Questions